d0p1s4m4/QDNix/README.md

 </div>

-QDNix is an UNIX-like for ARM and RISC-V based evkit....
+QDNix is an UNIX-like for ARM and MIPS based evkit....

 ## Credits